EdenArbiv/project3/README.md

 # project3
-vacations - project in React , NodeJS and MySQL in the project you can login as user or as admin , you can register as new user , user can follow on vacations , the followers vacations will display at the top. if you login as admin, you can add vacation , delete or update details. as admin you can watch which vacations is followed.
+vacations - project in React, NodeJS and MySQL
+In the project you can log in as a user or as a manager, you can register as a new user, the user can track vacations, the followers' vacations will be displayed at the top of the list.
+If you log in as an administrator, you can add a vacation, delete or update details.
+As a manager you can view which vacancies are tracked on the reports page.